Adding Your Keyboard to QMK

 },

-The size of the matrix_pins.cols
+The matrix dimensions are inferred from the length of the matrix_pins.cols

 and matrix_pins.rows